MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/samples-index.md

 ## List of samples

 Use these three tabs to find Azure CLI samples.
-[List by subject area](#list-by-subject-area) and [List by reference group](#list-by-reference-group) contain the same samples.
+[List by subject area](/cli/azure/samples-index?tabs=service) and [List by reference group](/cli/azure/samples-index?tabs=command) tabs contain the same samples.
 Only the sort is different.
-The [Azure CLI samples GitHub repository](#azure-cli-samples-github-repository) tab has more samples as not every GitHub sample is used in an article.
+The [Azure CLI samples GitHub repository](/cli/azure/samples-index?tabs=github) tab has more samples as not every GitHub sample is used in an article.

 # [List by subject area](#tab/service)